-- 1. Behaviors for the given entity - 2.
-Behaviors for the entire model (affects only that Model section) - 3.
-Behaviors for the entire model file (affects all Model sections) - 4.
+- 1. Behaviors for thea given entity - 2.
+Behaviors for the entireall entities in a model (affects only that Model section) - 3.
+Behaviors for the entire modelall entities in all models in the file (affects all Model sections) - 4.
 Default XMILE-defined behaviors when a default appears in this specification